How Do You Stop Debt Collector Harassment?

 Step 5: Contact an Attorney

 If you’re the victim of debt collector harassment, it’s time to stand up and fight back.
 You deserve to live a life free from abusive and repetitive phone calls.
-An attorney that understands debt collection laws can help make this possible.
-If the debt collector threatens to or does take legal action regarding your outstanding debts, working with an attorney becomes even more important.
+An attorney who understands debt collection laws can help make this possible.

 Step 6: Present Your Case